 Deception Pass State Park

 Deception Pass State Park is the most popular state park in Washington.
-Every year nearly one million people cross the iconic bridge that separates Fidalgo Island from Whidbey Island.
-From the top of the Deception Pass Bridge, visitors are treated to breathtaking views of the Strait of Juan de Fuca, the Olympic mountains, and the San Juan Islands.
-Kayaking here gives you a unique experience of the area that you can not come close to exploring by land.
+Every year nearly one million people cross the iconic Deception Pass Bridge that separates Fidalgo Island from Whidbey Island.
+From the top of the Deception Pass Bridge, visitors are treated to breathtaking views of the Strait of Juan de Fuca, the Olympic mountains, the San Juan Islands, and the dynamic waters of Deception Pass.
+Kayaking in the Deception Pass area gives you a unique experience of the area that you can not come close to exploring by land.

 Deception Pass Iconic Bridge